Recording from Feb. 18, 2014 concert with the Robinsons

 In 2011, Joe and Mary Kay asked me to write a piece they could perform with their aspiring diva daughter Becky, with Mary Kay playing piano.
 I wrestled with ideas for lyrics for many months, but found this to be an exceptionally difficult assignment.
 After finishing Violations for viol consort (or string ensembles) on February 19, 2012, it was time to sit down to do Robinsongs, a set of songs for, well, the Robinsons.
 After delays and false starts with other lyrics, I managed to start scribbling Lewis Carroll’s Some Hallucinations on April 30, but progress was quite difficult.
 After that came Ogden Nash’s The Purist.
 (I’ve made a good-faith effort to find the holder of the copyright—but then, my music is so far from profitable that I don’t suppose royalties will be an issue.)
 Finally after much struggle and an uncommonly slow season of composition, came another Lewis Carroll poem, You Are Old, Father William, finished on the ominous date of September 11.

 In August 2015 I made a new version of Robinsongs for mezzo, flute, clarinet, and piano, at the suggestion of Marianne Breneman, clarinetist and member of Conundrum, a chamber music group of soprano, flute, clarinet, and piano.
-This also resulted in making a second edition of the original version.
+In October 2022, I converted the legal-size format to letter-size, and for the oboe version, made a special score for electronic music readers.

 Accidentals hold through the measure and not beyond, and do not refer to other octaves.
 Sometimes I include courtesy accidentals to avoid confusion.
 Notes retain their value through meter changes.It is a great privilege to give this little piece to such superb musicians, and I hope they find it enjoyable to play.